xavier-hernandez/docker-external-ip/README.md

-# Docker container that retrieves your external IP address via DIG
+# Docker container that retrieves your external IP address via DIG with optional pushover alert
 Gets external IP via DIG command ( opendns , cloudflare, google ) on a scheduled basis that can be customized.
 Also includes the ability to alert you via pushover if the IP changes.

 Example